sinaro/prs-training-uio/README.md

 ## Download 1000 Genomes genetics dataset and prepare it for analysis
 * We ues publicly available datasets from [1000 Genomes phase 3 release](https://www.internationalgenome.org/data-portal/data-collection/phase-3).<br/>
 * We use mostly unrelated individuals, and use SNPs in common with HapMap3 and UK Biobank.
 This dataset is provided by Florian Privé and is available [online](https://figshare.com/articles/dataset/1000_genomes_phase_3_files_with_SNPs_in_common_with_HapMap3/9208979).
+* QC is done both at SNP level and at sample/population level.
 * Downloading genetics dataset
 ```bash
 # Make a directory for 1000 genome data, download the binary plink files, and unzip it.